 Clinical Pastoral Education

-The Pastoral Care Department at Children’s Medical Center offers a dynamic and challenging learning environment for students interested in professional and personal growth through the Association for Clinical Pastoral Education, Inc. (ACPE).
-Our program is accredited by ACPE to offer Level I, Level II and Supervisory Clinical Pastoral Education (CPE) at Children’s Medical Center Dallas and Children’s Medical Center at Legacy.
+Our program offers a dynamic and challenging learning environment for students interested in professional and personal growth through the Association for Clinical Pastoral Education, Inc. (ACPE) and is accredited by ACPE to offer Level I, Level II and Supervisory Clinical Pastoral Education (CPE) at Children’s Medical Center Dallas and Children’s Medical Center Plano.

 We also offer single units of CPE, Levels I and II, throughout the year: